View Table of Contents

 10 Early Signs of Autism Spectrum Disorder

-This means that the first year of the infant is crucial in terms of diagnosis of the disorder.
+This means that the infant’s first year is crucial in terms of the diagnosis of the disorder.

 Many children with autism spectrum disorder show developmental differences.
 This can especially be seen in their social and language skills.
 There are certain developmental milestones babies hit while they are growing up.

 Parents and caregivers should observe their children’s behaviors so as to be able to catch the disorder early on.
 Although age of autism onset is not specifically determined, CDC states that autism age of onset is before the age of three, and it is a lifelong disorder.
 The symptoms begin to show within the first year of a child’s life.

 The symptoms of being on the spectrum can be detected.
 These signs can be detected by tracking the behaviors of the child and observing their day to day life and reactions.
 The 10 early signs of Autism Spectrum Disorder in children can be as follows:

 - Little to no eye contact during infancy,

 - No babbling,